-The Company and subsidiary have available unused lines of credit with the FHLB totaling approximately \$17,849,000 at December 31, 2017.
-The unused lines are secured by certain qualifying loans and pledged securities.
-The Company also has a \$3,400,000 line of credit with BBVA Compass Bank that was available in full at December 31, 2017.
+The Company and subsidiary have available unused lines of credit with the FHLB totaling approximately \$14,609,000 at December 31, 2019.
+In addition, of the Company's \$14,609,000 available with the FHLB, \$6,500,000 is pledged in a letter of credit to secure public deposits through the Georgia Secure Deposit Program.
+The unused lines are secured by certain qualifying loans.
+The Company also has a \$3,400,000 line of credit with BBVA Compass Bank that was available in full at December 31, 2019.

-NOTE 8.
+NOTE 7.
 GUARANTEED PREFERRED BENEFICIAL INTERESTS IN JUNIOR SUBORDINATED DEBENTURES

 In March 2003, the Company formed a wholly-owned Connecticut statutory business trust, Community Capital Statutory Trust I ("Statutory Trust I") for the sole purpose of issuing trust preferred securities and investing the proceeds in floating rate junior subordinated deferrable interest debentures issued by the Company.
 These debentures qualify as Tier I capital under Federal Reserve Board guidelines.
 All of the common securities of Statutory Trust I are owned by the Company.
 The proceeds from the issuance of the common securities and the trust preferred securities were used by Statutory Trust I to purchase \$4,124,000 of junior subordinated debentures of the Company, which carry a floating rate based on a three-month LIBOR plus 315 basis points.
-The debentures represent the sole asset of Statutory Trust I. The trust preferred securities accrue and pay distributions at a floating rate of three-month LIBOR plus 315 basis points per annum (4.82% at December 31, 2017) of the stated liquidation value of \$1,000 per capital security.
-The Company has entered into contractual arrangements which, taken collectively, fully and unconditionally guarantee payment of: (i) accrued and unpaid distributions required to be paid on the trust preferred securities; (ii) the redemption price with respect to any trust preferred securities called for redemption by Statutory Trust I and (iii) payments due upon a voluntary or involuntary dissolution, winding up or liquidation of Statutory Trust I. The trust preferred securities are mandatorily redeemable upon maturity of the debentures in March 2033, or upon earlier redemption as provided in the indenture.
+The debentures represent the sole asset of Statutory Trust I. The trust preferred securities accrue and pay distributions at a floating rate of three-month LIBOR plus 315 basis points per annum (5.10% at December 31, 2019) of the stated liquidation value of \$1,000 per capital security.
+The Company has entered into contractual arrangements which, taken collectively, fully and unconditionally guarantee payment of: (i) accrued and unpaid distributions required to be paid on the trust preferred securities; (ii) the redemption price with respect to any trust preferred securities called for redemption by Statutory Trust I; and (iii) payments due upon a voluntary or involuntary dissolution, winding up or liquidation of Statutory Trust I. The trust preferred securities are mandatorily redeemable upon maturity of the debentures in March 2033, or upon earlier redemption as provided in the indenture.
 The Company has the right to redeem the debentures purchased by Statutory Trust I in whole or in part, on or after March 26, 2008.
 As specified in the indenture, if the debentures are redeemed prior to maturity, the redemption price will be the principal amount, plus any unpaid accrued interest.